jx1111-dev/obsidian-vault/Computer Science/Mathematics in computing/Lesson 6 (FACTORIALS, PERMUTATIONS (ORIGINAL NAME COMBINATORICS)).md

 To calculate a no repetition permutation, you need to reduce the number of available choices every time you choose an item.

-For example, what order can 16 pool balls go in?
+For example, what order can 16 billiard balls go in?
 If we put ball number 14 first, we cannot choose it again.
 So for the next choice, we have 15 choices left.
 Overall, it comes out to:

 $$16*15*14*13*12*11*10*9*8*7*6*5*4*3*2*1 = 20,922,789,888,000\ permutations$$